joshuajnoble/CIID2018p5/secrets.md

 1. What is the input?
 What is the output?
   -  Sketch the system
 2. What is your first step?
 (2nd, 3rd, 4th, etc)
-3. What wll you need help with?
+3. What will you need help with?
 Who can help you?
 4. What inspired you to do this?